Senior Research Project Supplement

 Photocopying of research materials (not thesis proposals or completed theses)- a receipt must accompany reimbursement requests for photocopy expenses.

 Please note that requests to purchase computer programs, technological resources, books or media need to be checked with LIS to see if the college doesn't already own or is willing to purchase for general use.
+All non-consumable resources will remain property of the college and need to be turned in to URO at the completion of your project.

 Because they are limited, these funds are intended to support the conducting of research, rather than the presentation of research results.
 Students looking for funding to attend an academic conference should apply to the Academic Conference Travel Fund.